jason137/gads_26/lec02/unix2.md

 pattern, and those that belong to this broader set (matches) are produced as output.

-In the present case, we've passed the string `IPA` to `grep` as the pattern, so `grep` compares each input line to `IPA` and produce lines that match (in this case, exactly) as output.
-The final result of the above command is the top 10 most frequently occuring values of ABV for IPAs, or more precisely, the first 10 lines of the sorted frequency distribution of ABV for records matching the pattern IPA.
+In the present case, we've passed the string `IPA` to `grep` as the pattern, so `grep` compares each input line to `IPA` and produces lines that match (in this case, exactly) as output.
+The final result of the above command is the top 10 most frequently occuring values of ABV for IPA's, or more precisely, the first 10 lines of the (reverse) sorted frequency distribution of ABV for records matching the pattern `IPA`.

+Recall that `uniq` prints counts and values, so we see in particular that 8 is the most frequently occuring value of ABV for IPA's, and it occurs in 11 records.

-Now suppose alternatively we want to see ABV's for beers that aren't IPA's.
+We can also use `grep` to look at ABV's for beers that are not IPA's:

     $ cat beer.tsv | grep -v IPA | cut -f5 | sort | uniq -c | sort -nrk1 | head
       13 10